Chris0317SRQ/ChrisRocket/index.md

 ## Summer

 ### [Machine Learning](ML.md)
-Machine Learning is an extremely important tool in engineering.
-Thus, I learn and discuss with a friend of mine from Chenggong Senior High School.
-We are so self-discipline that we even discuss and present regularly two times per week.
+Machine Learning is an essential tool in engineering.
+Thus, I learned and discussed it with a Chenggong Senior High School friend.
+We are so self-disciplined that we even discuss, and Google meets twice weekly.
 ### [Fundamental of Physics](Phy.md)
 ```java
 Tree=Physics;